Student Accessibility Services

 - Auxiliary Aids

 All accommodations are determined on an individual basis.
-To receive services or accommodations, students are advised to provide appropriate documentation well in advance of the beginning of the semester, preferably at least two months prior to the beginning of each academic semester.
+To receive services or accommodations, students are advised to provide appropriate documentation well in advance of the beginning of the semester, preferably at least one month prior to the beginning of each academic semester.
 While every effort will be made to arrange accommodations in a timely fashion, failure to provide sufficient advance notice may impede delivery service.
-In order to begin the process of requesting accommodations, students can contact Student Accessibility Services (SAS) at 203-576-4454 or email firstname.lastname@example.org.
+Students may register for services at any time, however it is recommended that students register at the beginning of each semester.
+Accommodations are not retroactive.

 Accommodations are adaptations and changes made to elements of a student’s postsecondary program that help to compensate for the student’s impairment(s) and provide equal access to students with disabilities.
 Here are the basics:

 - Any student with a documented disability may be eligible to receive accommodations and services from Student Accessibility Services (SAS).

 - The purpose of accommodations and modifications is to reduce or eliminate any disadvantages that may exist because of an individual’s disability.